ABIvan-Tech/abIvan-tech.github.io/index.md

 This application is developed for those who want to be not only a passenger, but also a driver (and vice versa).
 Now you make a taxi trip by car, after 5 minutes you start your motorcycle (boat, helicopter, etc.) and you are ready to transport passengers!

-In this project, my main responsibilities are: checking the code and refactoring the old code using the MVP pattern using RxJava 2 and Dagger 2, as well as introducing new features and a new design in accordance with the requirements of Material Design.
+My responsibilities are: checking the code and refactoring the old code using the MVP pattern using RxJava 2 and Dagger 2, as well as introducing new features and a new design in accordance with the requirements of Material Design.
 Interaction with  the Backend team to identify bugs and refine the REST API.
-Crashlytics bug  testing.
-Testing bug reports from QA testers.
+Crashlytics and QA bug testing.

 <img src="images/1bamb_login_result.png?raw=true"/> <img src="images/2bamb_map_result.png?raw=true"/>